 - Focaccia pizza

-To create multiple Endings, click the + button by the Endings header in your Editor tab.
+To create multiple Endings, click the + button by the Endings header in your Content tab.

-Get creative with the Ending text, and don’t skimp on graphics: use the Layout menu to add an image to the end screen.
+Get creative with the Ending text, and don’t skimp on graphics: use the Layout options in the right-hand sidebar to add and reposition an image on the end screen.

-Open the floater menu of each Ending.
-Disable the social share icons, change your button text, and add a link to redirect your respondents when they click the button.
+Within the Question menu for each Ending, disable the social share icons, change your button text, and add a link to redirect your respondents when they click the button.
 Each link should lead to the order page of the recommended product.

 10. Time for some quiz magic!
 To show respondents different Endings based on their preferences, we’ll use the Score quiz feature.
 From the Create panel, open the Logic tab, choose the Simple view and click on Score quiz.